LockeBirdsey/LockeBirdsey.github.io/_posts/2020-02-01-reclaiming-fibres.md

 Hrmm, this was the hard part.
 Why?
 Because lots of different tools have lots of little issues that break.
 I will have nightmares about `ENOTDIR` for a while to come.
 The plan: make an executable of a Twine game to put on itch.io.
 I'm aware I could deploy for web there (or quite frankly anywhere), but I want distributables because then a JS update won't come along and cripple it (a la `Awaken` on GameJolt until recently).

+*Approach 1: Use someone else's Twine/HTML game tool.  *
+Simples.
+There's a few listed.
+Some are very old and unmaintained.
+Some are overkill (one day I'll try you Cradle).
+A promising one called HTMLE exists.
+It however doesn't work nicely at uses a very old nw.js build.
+Not ideal.

+*Approach 2: Do my own NW.js build*
+This did not look particularly fun and lots of people have moved away from NW.js to...

+*Approach 3: Electron seems good.
+Let's use that* Twine 2 uses Electron, so if it's good enough for them, it's good enough for me.
+Simplified creating of Electron apps is ironically not very simple due to NPM/NPX vs Yarn issues.
+Three main tools exist: `electron-packager`, `electron-builder`, and `electron-forge`.
+I tried them in this order.
+Why did I try 3?
+Because the first two kept throwing up either issues during build or execution of the final output. `electron-forge` however worked almost perfectly once I realised that I still had some stray .yarn directores and thus purged them.
+So now I have a distributible Fibres.
+Yay!
+The goal reached!

+Ha.

+Can we include working audio in this app?
+Yep.

+Oh good.

+`electron-forge` does require some boilerplate to be saved to make life easier.
+And thats the only addition to the repository.
+Excellent.
+Well, now we have a build script that moves stuff around so that out final executables contain everything and work correctly.

 ## The full workflow.
 ### From an old Twine 1 game to a stable, safe Twine 2 one with distributing